Abyssinians and Somalis

 Polycystic Kidney Disease (PKD): It’s the most common inherited cause of kidney failure in all cats.
 Cysts start to grow and progressively enlarge the kidney, reducing the organ’s ability to function properly.
 Fortunately, health testing is available and my cattery is free from this disease.

-Progressive retinal atrophy (PRA): This refers to a group of genetic conditions that causes the cells in your cat’s retina (the innermost light-sensitive tissue in the eye) to deteriorate over time and it can eventually lead to blindness.
+Progressive retinal atrophy (PRA): This refers to a group of genetic conditions that causes the cells in cat’s retina (the innermost light-sensitive tissue in the eye) to deteriorate over time and it can eventually lead to blindness.
 Fortunately, health testing is available and my cattery is free from this disease.